apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### enable_local_replica_selection_fallback

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

 Used with enable_local_replica_selection.
 If the local replicas is not available, fallback to the nonlocal replicas.

 ### max_unfinished_load_job

-Default：1000
+Default: 1000

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

  Max number of load jobs, include PENDING、ETL、LOADING、QUORUM_FINISHED.
 If exceed this number, load job is not allowed to be submitted

 ### max_bytes_per_broker_scanner

-Default：3 * 1024 * 1024 * 1024L  （3G）
+Default: 3 * 1024 * 1024 * 1024L  （3G）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Max bytes a broker scanner can process in one broker load job.
 Commonly, each Backends has one broker scanner.

 ### enable_auth_check

-Default：true
+Default: true

 if set to false, auth check will be disable, in case some goes wrong with the new privilege system.

 ### tablet_stat_update_interval_second

-Default：300，（5min）
+Default: 300,（5min）

 update interval of tablet stat , All frontends will get tablet stat from all backends at each interval

 ### storage_flood_stage_usage_percent

-Default：95 （95%）
+Default: 95 （95%）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 ###  storage_flood_stage_left_capacity_bytes

-Default：
+Default:

 	storage_flood_stage_usage_percent  : 95  (95%)

 	storage_flood_stage_left_capacity_bytes :  1 * 1024 * 1024 * 1024 (1GB)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 If capacity of disk reach the 'storage_flood_stage_usage_percent' and  'storage_flood_stage_left_capacity_bytes', the following operation will be rejected: